 Central Vietnam receives more rain than other parts of the country, so taking the time to plan your trip to Bach Mã is important.
-Visitors who are focused on hiking will want to avoid the summer months, which is when there are days of long rain.
-From January to April, the rain subsides, and the park is drier, which is ideal for hikers.
+Visitors who are focused on hiking will want to avoid the summer months, which is when the rainy season is at its peak.
+From January to April is the dry season when the rain subsides, which is ideal for hikers.

 While tourists tend to visit during their vacation time in December or January, March and April bring a spike in visitors due to the rhododendrons being in bloom.

 Providing an escape from the nearby cities, Bach Mã National Park captivates its guests with its ravishing beauty.

 Home to breathtaking waterfalls and lakes, visitors can melt into some of Vietnam’s most amazing landscapes.
 As one of the more well-known parks in Vietnam, Bach Mã sees a steady stream of visitors throughout the year.
 While ongoing conservation efforts help manage the park annually, now is the time to visit Bach Mã before it becomes too crowded.

 Address: Hòa Bắc, Phú Lộc, Thua Thien Hue, Vietnam

 Season: Year-Round | Best during the dryer months